pass-culture/pass-culture-app-native/README.md

 #### IOS

+You will need to get the `GoogleService-Info.plist` file in this `ios` directory.
+You can get a copy of the testing configuration one through the password manager.

-On iOS you can run the following command:
+And then, you can run the following command:
 `yarn ios:testing`

 ### Debugging